Written by Karl Perera, MA, DipLC

-Building self esteem is a first step towards your happiness and a better life.
-If you have low confidence or low self esteem you will find it impossible to be the person you could be and your happiness will be limited.
+Building self-esteem is the first step towards your happiness and a better life.
+If you have low confidence or low self-esteem you will find it impossible to be the person you could be and your happiness will be limited.

 I have been on the journey from low self esteem and depression to a healthy level of self esteem and more confidence.
 I have spent years writing about this topic and working with many life coaching clients.
 This page is written from experience, and will help you transform your life.